jacob319/hyde/_posts/2017-11-27-INTRO-TO-HTML&CSS.md

   color: green;
 }
 ```
-OK here we go so the `<h1>` header tag yep the text is purple.Also has a background color of yellow,a solid black border that's 1 pixel wide.
+OK here we go so the `<h1>` header tag yep the text is purple.
+Also has a background color of yellow, a solid black border that's 1 pixel wide.
 The last tag `<p>` is a paragraph tag which text is green yep Hulk green.

 So there you have it a short intro to HTML and CSS to learn more head over to [MDN](https://developer.mozilla.org/en-US/) Web Docs.